 For most kids, it’s fun to give them games and challenges to keep them busy.
 Remember, they do get bored easily even at parties.
 Why not check into such things as inflatable obstacle course rental which are available in a large number of sizes and a really great for parties.
 For smaller tykes, you can rent one that’s only a few feet long and perhaps only a couple of feet high while older kids (and adults!) would have more fun on one that perhaps ran almost the entire length of your home.

 Safety should always be an important consideration when you are landscaping an area where children are likely to play.
 This is especially true when you have babies and toddlers.
 Think about the various surfaces of the area you are landscaping.
 Gravel may look pretty and be low maintenance, but it’s not nice for a crawling baby.
-Grass is a better choice, or even artificial turf if you prefer.
+The grass is a better choice, or even artificial turf if you prefer.
+Think about stairs, paths, walkways, and the need for landscape lighting to ensure no one trips and falls when outside at night.

 Water features are another factor to think about.
 Sure, we’d all love a nice big swimming pool or pond, but unless you can erect fencing, it’s not safe for little ones.
 You could, however, opt for a nice outdoor water fountain to provide that sound of running water without the dangers of a pool.